pizzafactory-contorno/bazelisk/README.md

-# Bazel
+# Bazelisk

-Eclipse/Che7 workspace for building your apps with Bazel build tool.
+Eclipse/Che7 workspace for building your apps with Bazelisk (an wrapper for Bazel build tool).